 From 2018 to 2022 he was a visiting professor of human development at the School of Psychology, Capital Normal University, Beijing, China.
 He was teaching courses for faculty, MA and PhD students on meta-analysis of human development research and on child socio-emotional development, and served as a scientific advisor for child development research.

-In December 2020 he was invited to be a honorary visiting professor in the Research Department of Clinical, Educational and Health Psychology, Division on Psychology and Language Sciences, Faculty of Brain Sciences, UCL, University of London, London, UK.
+In December 2020 he was invited to be a visiting professor in the Research Department of Clinical, Educational and Health Psychology, Division on Psychology and Language Sciences, Faculty of Brain Sciences, UCL, London, UK.

-At Monash University in Melbourne, Australia, he is a Monash University Affiliate, Psychiatry Monash Health, since June 2022, to work with professor Megan Galbally and her team on the MPEWS longitudinal study.
+At Monash University in Melbourne, Australia, he is an adjunct professor at the Department of Psychiatry, since March 2023, to work with professor Megan Galbally and her team on the MPEWS longitudinal study.